-Identify sustainability issues and possible solutions in livestock farming in close cooperation with actors of the livestock value chain to assure practical relevance and feasibility
+Identify sustainability challenges and possible solutions in livestock farming in close cooperation with actors of the livestock value chain to assure practical relevance and feasibility

 Define the cost-benefit portfolio at farm level when adopting innovative practices